Solana Observatory for Network Decentralization Analysis

 How distributed is stake across countries, networks, and individual validators?

 Market Concentration (HHI) ?
 Herfindahl-Hirschman Index.
 Used in economics to measure market concentration.
 Below 1500 is competitive.
 Above 2500 means a few players dominate.
-We calculate this for countries and network providers.

 Imagine all validator stake as a market.
 HHI tells you how monopolized it is.
 A score near zero means thousands of equal players.
 A score near 10,000 means one player controls everything.

-1425 by network provider Competitive
+1383 by network provider Competitive

 Think of it like income inequality, but for stake.
-A high Gini means a few validators hold most of the network's stake, while hundreds of smaller validators share the rest.
+A high Gini means a few validators hold most of the stake, while hundreds of smaller validators share the rest.

-0.749 across all validators High inequality
+0.752 across all validators High inequality

 ASN ?
 One network provider (TERASWITCH) hosts enough validators to exceed 33% of stake alone.
 This is a known concentration risk in Solana infrastructure.